habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

 ![](media/2017-08-11-Hab-and-Nginx/hello-hab-blank.png)

-## Hook Up the Web Site
+## Hook Up the Website

 That's great, and you should be proud &mdash; but a blank page isn't going to win you the Internet.
 Let's update our server's configuration to use `hello-hab-site`'s `dist` folder (where our HTML file lives now) as its new document root.

-To do that, we'll use `hab config apply` to send a bit of TOML to our server's [service group](/docs/concepts-services/) (and mind that line break &mdash; it needs to be included, or you'll get complaints about malformed TOML, and the change wont' be applied):
+To do that, we'll [use `hab config apply` to send a bit of TOML](/docs/run-packages-apply-config-updates/) to our server's [service group](/docs/concepts-services/) (and mind that line break &mdash; it needs to be included, or you'll get complaints about malformed TOML, and the change wont' be applied):

     [7][default:/src:0]# echo "[http.server]
     root = '$(hab pkg path cnunciato/hello-hab-site)/dist'" | hab config apply hello-hab-server.default 1